James J. H. Gregory: Politics

-Gregory was active in both local and state politics.
-He was elected to the Board of Selectmen in Marblehead in 1861 and 1868.
-Gregory was a Republican and served as a Massachusetts State Senator from 1876 to 1877, representing 2nd Essex district.
+Gregory was elected to the Board of Selectmen in Marblehead in 1861 and 1868.
+He was a Republican and served as a Massachusetts State Senator from 1876 to 1877, representing the 2nd Essex district.
 He was elected by the joint vote of the Republican and Prohibition parties.

 Philanthropy

-As Gregory's wealth grew, he came to believe that keeping a significant portion of it was unjust while others endured hardships.
-He decided to cap his annual personal expenses at $300, donating the rest to help those in need.
-In 1907, he retired and dedicated his life to helping others.
+Gregory limited his annual personal expenses to $300 and donated the rest of his income.
+In 1907, he retired and devoted his time to philanthropy.

-Gregory actively engaged in philanthropic efforts both in Marblehead and in communities across the United States.
-He donated art to local schools and churches, provided the land that became Fountain Park, and supplied the bell and clock for Abbot Hall when it was designated as Marblehead's town hall.
+Gregory gave art to local schools and churches, provided the land that became Fountain Park, and donated the bell and clock for Abbot Hall when it became Marblehead's town hall.

-In 1880, Gregory anonymously donated funds under the name "Howard" to build a predominantly Black Congregational church in Wilmington, North Carolina, inspired by his support for the American Missionary Association and the needs of newly freed slaves.
-Though initially anonymous, his identity was revealed during the church's 1881 dedication ceremony.
-Originally named "Christ's Congregational Church", it became known as Gregory Congregational Church by the early 1900s.
+In 1880, Gregory anonymously gave funds under the name "Howard" for a predominantly Black Congregational church in Wilmington, North Carolina.
+His support followed his involvement with the American Missionary Association and his interest in the needs of freedpeople after the American Civil War.
+His identity was disclosed during the church's 1881 dedication.
+The church, originally named Christ's Congregational Church, later became known as Gregory Congregational Church.

-Gregory was particularly passionate about education for African Americans.
-In 1883, Gregory made a substantial contribution to the Wilmington Normal School, a high school for African Americans in Wilmington.
-Due to his contribution, the school was renamed the Gregory Normal School.
+Gregory also supported African-American education.
+In 1883, he made a donation to the Wilmington Normal School, a high school for African Americans in Wilmington.
+The school was renamed the Gregory Normal School after his contribution.

 Marblehead Libraries

-In 1910, Gregory created a traveling library service, called the Marblehead Libraries, that operated in over 50 African-American schools and colleges across the South.
-The service continued for 20 years, sustained by the funds donated by Gregory.
-That same year, Gregory funded a librarian apprentice program operating out of Louisville Free Public Library in Louisville, Kentucky, which operated until 1929.
+In 1910, Gregory founded the Marblehead Libraries, a travelling library service for more than 50 African-American schools and colleges in the southern United States.
+The service continued for 20 years with funds donated by Gregory.
+In the same year, Gregory funded a librarian apprentice program at the Louisville Free Public Library in Louisville, Kentucky, which operated until 1929.